2021 Annual Report on Internal Complaint Handling

 Method of resolution:

-Informal complaint handling; Resolved to satisfaction.
+Informal complaint resolution; resolved to the complainant’s satisfaction.

 External complaint handling

-The internal complaint handling procedures in 2020 did not result in any complaints being submitted to the Municipal Ombudsman.
+The internal complaint handling in 2020 did not result in any complaints being submitted to the Municipal Ombudsman.

 Complaints received over the past four reporting years:

-Reporting yearNumber of complaints
+Fiscal yearNumber of complaints

 20173